 The first kangaroo to be exhibited in the western world was an example shot by John Gore, an officer on Captain Cook's Endeavour in 1770.
 The animal was shot and its skin and skull transported back to England whereupon it was stuffed (by taxidermists who had never seen the animal before) and displayed to the general public as a curiosity.

 Kangaroos have large, powerful hind legs, large feet adapted for leaping, a long muscular tail for balance, and a small head.
 Like all marsupials, female kangaroos have a pouch called a marsupium in which joeys complete postnatal development.

 Kangaroos are the only large animals to use hopping as a means of locomotion.
 The comfortable hopping speed for Red Kangaroo is about 20-25km/h (13Ð16 mph), but speeds of up to 70 km/h (44 mph) can be attained, over short distances, while it can sustain a speed of 40 km/h (25 mph) for nearly two kilometres.
 This fast and energy-efficient method of travel has evolved because of the need to regularly cover large distances in search of food and water, rather than the need to escape predators.

 Because of its long feet, it cannot walk correctly.
 To move at slow speeds, it uses its tail to form a tripod with its two forelimbs.
 It then raises its hind feet forward, in a form of locomotion called "crawl-walking."

-The average life expectancy of a kangaroo is about 4Ð6 years.
+The average life expectancy of a kangaroo is about 4-6 years.
+Kangaroo

 A wallaby is any of about thirty species of macropod (Family Macropodidae).
 It is an informal designation generally used for any macropod that is smaller than a kangaroo or wallaroo that has not been given some other name.